prof-rossetti/georgetown-opim-557-201810/projects/savings-calc.md

 ## Instructions

-Create a new macro-enabled workbook named "`netid`-simple-system.xlsm", where `netid` is your university-issued net identifier (i.e. the first part of your university-issued email address).
+Create a new macro-enabled workbook named "`netid`-savings-calc.xlsm", where `netid` is your university-issued net identifier (i.e. the first part of your university-issued email address).

 Rename the first sheet to "Interface".